More in this section:

 And while childbirth is unpredictable, you can ensure your labor-and-delivery experience goes as smoothly as possible by being prepared and knowing what your options are.
 How can you do that?
 By creating a written birth plan in the months before baby’s expected arrival.

-A birth plan is an effective communication tool allowing expectant parents to share important information with their healthcare team — their preferences, goals and expectations for before, during and after labor and delivery.
+A birth plan is an effective communication tool where expectant parents can share important information with their healthcare team — their preferences, goals and expectations for before, during and after labor and delivery.
 The process of creating a written birth plan also gives mom-to-be and her support person an opportunity to research and discuss their options and wishes.

 There is no right or wrong birth plan — but the more information it includes, the more effective it is.
 When you arrive at the hospital, your labor likely will have begun and your energy will be focused on contractions, not on communicating your labor preferences to others.